For our tests we'll use the CLI (command line interface) version of Armbian. Download the image from https://www.armbian.com/bananapi-m64/

 Besides that you can see hardware information you have to change your password.

-Unfortunately the kernels for the A64 boards are experimental.
-Therefore you get a warning message.
-The developers at Armbian working hard on getting this boards to run.
-So thinking about a donation makes a lot of sense.
+Unfortunately the board is not official supported by Armbian.
+This is because the maintainer of the bpi-m64 is not that accurate with information about there products.
+Nevertheless, the developers at Armbian working hard on getting this boards to run.
+So why not donate to them if you can do something with your board.
 You can directly donate to them over their site.
-A second option is, that you buy the bpi-m64 directly over our site http://bpi.rothirsch.tech/#!bpi-m64.
+A second option is, that you buy the bpi-m64 directly over our site http://bpi.rothirsch.tech/BananaPi/#!bpi-m64.
 We will donate an euro to Armbian for each board we sell.

 Before we do a few benchmarks we upgrade the system first.